 My pain makes it hard for me to move

 What are you currently using to manage your pain?
 You can use these techniques to prepare for sex or foreplay.
 If pain limits your abilities completely, consult your doctor to explore pain management options.
-Click here for another good resource on understanding pain and pain management.
+Click here for a good resource on understanding pain and pain management.

 Real sex is only when a penis penetrates a vagina.